carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 This journal is a reflection of yourself as a professional and should demonstrate that.
 Therefore, even if you do have a website/blog already, **this course requires that you create a website/blog unique to this course**.
 This will be a website that you will continue to use throughout this course and perhaps your duration in the program.
 Free blogging platforms like WordPress or Weebly will work just fine.

 In addition to the journal, you will also upload your programming assignments (with some possible exceptions) to the OpenProcessing web site.
 This will make it easier for all of us to see your programming assignments.
 You will simply need to post a link to the Processing or P5.js sketch in your assignment submission.
-The following is a selection of several top rated free website services that you may use.
-You are not limited to these services, but they are recommended.

 **Good documentation habits:**